Best Background Checks For Employment History Verification

 To be fair, no online background check company can verify anything regarding your past employment beyond what you may have posted about yourself on social media or in an online resume.
-No one at BeenVerified or any other background check company is going to be phoning around your past employers confirming your job title or date of termination.
+No one at any background check company is going to be phoning around your past employers confirming your job title or date of termination.

 This is exactly how a background check verifies employment – by speaking with the human resources departments at your previous places of work – and why lying on your resume is liable to land you in hot water.
 Despite this, it seems an honest resume is hard to track down, with around 30% containing inaccurate employment dates and an alarming 54% containing false information.